-5.3 The data focus is on developing an understanding of factors driving neglect, and detecting any important trends or changes - rather than monitoring performance or developing targets.
-The data available to quantify incidences of neglect, and any associated factors, come from partners' core business systems.
+- 5.2 Quantitative and qualitative measures are included against this priority are in the NSCP Business Plan.
+The data profile developed under the previous iteration of the strategy will be kept under review to measure progress and impact. - 5.3 The data focus is on developing an understanding of factors driving neglect and detecting any important trends or changes rather than monitoring performance or developing targets.
+The data available to quantify incidences of neglect, and any associated factors, derive from partners' core business systems.
 As such, data is limited to some extent by the classification systems and recording practices adopted (usually by law).
 These data considerations are only part of important context around data and neglect, best described by the NSPCC in their statistical review, with key contentions summarised below: